dimitri-yatsenko/datajoint-book/book/02-concepts/03-relational.md

 # Relational Algebra and Calculus

-Relational algebra is a set of operations that can be used to manipulate and query relations in a formal way.
+**Relational algebra** is a set of operations that can be used to transform relations in a formal way.
 It provides the foundation for querying relational databases, allowing us to combine, modify, and retrieve data stored in tables (relations).

 Examples of relational operators: